 Namibia is known for its Namib Desert, stretch nearly 1000 km long.
 One part of the desert known as Sossusvlei has tall sand dunes that shift colors at the sunrise and sunset!
 Nature lovers will also enjoy Fish River Canyon, one of the largest in the world.
 Here one can go hiking, river rafting, camping, or just stargaze at the beautiful desert skyline!

-After saying goodbye to Susan in Joburg, dad and I boarded our flight to Windhoek and spent the night there before taking our early morning flight to visit the famed Etosha game park in the north.
+In 1996, after saying goodbye to Susan in Joburg, Dad and I boarded our flight to Windhoek and spent the night there before we were to take an early morning flight to visit the famed Etosha game park in the north.

 Loved my time here, but next time if I get back would love to see the desert elephants, if any still exist.